guillermooo/sublime-undocs/source/reference/symbols.rst

 and text within would be indexed as symbols.

-..
-TODO: Is that so (below)?

-Note that the ``showInSymbolList`` setting is required.

 It is also possible
-to apply transformations
-to symbols
-before they are displayed to the user.
+to apply transformations to symbols before they are displayed to the user.
 Text transformations are defined as regular expressions.